 What if you have a criminal conviction that involves a violent or dangerous crime?

 If you have a record of conviction for either a dangerous or violent crime, it will be harder to get a waiver of inadmissibility.
 Since there might be extraordinary circumstances leading up to your crime, it might be possible to be granted permission and have your waiver approved.
+In certain cases, you may be allowed to clean up your record as well.
+There are several free criminal record expungement help available and you may try to seek their professional help in this area.

 If you are looking to immigrate to the U.S. by obtaining a visa or a green card, your previous criminal history will determine if you will be granted entry or not.
 If you have been told you have inadmissibility restrictions, it is possible to get your status waived and to enter the United States.
 The best way to have your inadmissibility status waived is by having an immigration attorney help you file out the 201(h) form and plead your case for you.